 Everyone needs a will.
 This is the first and most essential element of estate planning.
 A will may be simple or complex, but to be enforceable, it must be the original and properly signed.
 If you die and a will is the only testamentary document or asset protection plan in place, your executor (named by you or by the court if you do not name one) will be responsible for taking the will through probate and, ultimately, distributing assets to beneficiaries.

 Even if you think you don’t need a will, you should have a simple one to give your loved ones the option to pass your estate to your beneficiaries.
 It is cheaper than an heirship determination.
 If you have been divorced or widowed and your current spouse has children by a prior marriage, it is imperative that you both have wills.
-Your spouse’s children by a prior marriage will become his or her heirs to much of their property in Texas.
+Your spouse’s children by a prior marriage will become his or her heirs to much of their property in Houston, Texas and beyond.
 After 1993, a person’s children by a prior marriage, as their heirs, receive all or part of the spouse’s half of the community property upon their death.

 Your heirs often are not who you want your property to pass to on your death.
 If your spouse has children from a prior marriage those children (not you) are the heirs to receive your spouse’s half of the community property if your spouse dies.
 This is can be half of what you and your spouse have accumulated over the years.
 If you do not have a will it is important to know who your heirs are if you die.